huseyin4334/spring-batch/README.md

     - org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException: A job instance already exists and is complete for parameters={}.
   - If job parameters hash code is different, then jobLauncher executes a new job instance.
   - We are using jobInstance to restart a job if it fails.
+- Step
+  - Step Execution is an instance of a step.
+    - It is identified by a step name and a job execution id.
+  - Step is an instance for jobs.
+  - Step types:
+    - Normal Step Interface
+      - We can create a step by implementing the interface.
+      - We can use normal step interface to create a simple step.
+    - TaskletStep
+      - Designed for simple tasks (like copying a file or creating an archive), or item-oriented tasks (like reading a file or a database table).
+      - Designed for work single thread.
+      - For example, we can use tasklet step to copy a file.
+      - Chunk Oriented Tasklet
+      - System Command Tasklet
+    - PartitionStep
+      - Designed to process the input data set in partitions.
+      - Each partition is processed in a separate thread.
+      - For example, we can use partition step to process a large file.
+    - JobStep
+      - Similar to a FlowStep but actually creates and launches a separate job execution for the steps in the specified flow.
+This is useful for creating a complex flow of jobs and sub-jobs.
+    - FlowStep
+      - Useful for logically grouping steps into flows.
+      - For example, we can use flow step to group steps.
+      - We can use flow step to create a conditional flow.
+  - We can use step builder to create a step.
+  - Or We can implement Step interface to create a step.